ROSS: RObust decentralized Stochastic learning based on Shapley values: Experiments

 \subsubsection{Experiment Results on MNIST Dataset}

 We first let $N=10, 20, 30$ and adopt the fully connected communication graph.
-The average losses of the different algorithms are shown in Fig.~\ref{fig:mnist-loss-full}.
-It is illustrated that, our ROSS algorithm has much higher convergence rate and smaller average loss than the other three reference ones in all data settings.
-Specifically, the loss function approaches its minimum in about $60$ rounds in our algorithm.
-Even when there are more agents participating in the decentralized learning, the convergence rate of our ROSS algorithm can be ensured such that $60$ rounds are still sufficient for the algorithm to achieve convergence.
-In contrast, when $N=20, 30$, the other three reference algorithms take much more communication rounds to achieve convergence.
-In particular, CGA algorithm achieves convergence in about $120$ rounds, NET-FLEET algorithm achieves convergence in about $90$ rounds, while the convergence of DMSGD algorithm cannot be ensured even in $150$ communication rounds.
-Moreover, when $N=10$, the average loss of our algorithm is around $0.1$ in all data settings, when the convergence is achieved; it is $2$ times smaller than CGA algorithm, and $4$ times smaller than DMSGD algorithm.
-Another interesting observation is that, our algorithm has almost the same average loss when the number of agents is increased (e.g., $N=20, 30$), while the ones of the reference algorithms are drastically increased.
-For example, in gradient poisoning setting, when $N=30$, the final average loss of our algorithm is $2$ times smaller than NET-FLEET algorithm, $4$ times smaller than CGA algorithm, and even $8$ times smaller than DMSGD algorithm.
+The results in Fig.~\ref{fig:mnist-loss-full} show that ROSS achieves a much faster convergence rate and lower average loss than the seven baseline algorithms across all settings.
+Specifically, the average loss of ROSS approaches its minimum within about $60$ rounds.
+Even as the number of agents increases, ROSS consistently converges within the same time horizon, whereas the baselines require substantially more communication rounds.
+For example, with $N=20,30$, CGA converges in roughly $120$ rounds and NET-FLEET in about $90$ rounds, while DMSGD, BALANCE, MEDIAN, TRIM-MEAN, and LEARN fail to converge even after $150$ rounds.
+Moreover, when $N=10$, the average loss of ROSS is about $0.1$ at convergence; it is $2\times$ smaller than CGA, $3\times$ smaller than BALANCE, $4\times$ smaller than DMSGD, $5\times$ smaller than LEARN and TRIM-MEAN, and $7\times$ smaller than MEDIAN.
+Another noteworthy observation is that ROSS maintains nearly the same average loss as the number of agents increases (e.g., $N=20,30$), while the baselines experience drastic degradation.
+For example, under data noise with $N=30$, ROSS achieves a average loss at convergence that is $3–17\times$ smaller than that of the baselines.

-We also illustrate our experiment results in terms of average loss obtained on bipartite graphs and ring graphs in Fig.~\ref{fig:mnist-loss-bipartite} and Fig.~\ref{fig:mnist-loss-ring}, respectively.
-It is demonstrated that, over the sparser communication graphs, our algorithm still achieves its convergence in about $60 \sim 70$ rounds in all data settings, whereas the numbers of communication rounds necessitated by CGA and DMSGD algorithms to achieve convergence are much more.
-Furthermore, we observe that our ROSS algorithm and NET-FLEET algorithm may have similar convergence performance, especially on the ring graphs.
-Nevertheless, our algorithm has remarkable advantage over the alternative in term of test accuracy, as will be shown later.
+We also report the average loss on bipartite graphs in Fig.~\ref{fig:mnist-loss-bipartite}.
+The results show that, even over a sparser communication topology, ROSS converges within about $60–70$ rounds across all settings, whereas CGA, BALANCE, MEDIAN, TRIM-MEAN, LEARN, and DMSGD require significantly more rounds to converge.
+We further observe that ROSS and NET-FLEET exhibit similar convergence behavior; however, ROSS demonstrates a considerable advantage in terms of test accuracy, as will be shown later.